3DCoded/Happy-Hare/Home.md

 Tradrack users can use the [TrackRack General Discord](https://discord.com/channels/641407187004030997/1073213131964293180).

-Alternatively you can use the [Github Issue](https://github.com/moggieuk/Happy-Hare/issues) system although I only tend to look at that on a weekly cadence.

-When you ask for help you should be prepared to provide the following information:
 - klippy.log
 - mmu.log
 - version information (copy output from `MMU_STATUS SHOWCONFIG=1`)